alttester/AltTester-Unity-SDK/Docs/source/pages/advanced-usage.md

 ![reverse port forwarding case 4](../_static/img/advanced-usage/case4.png)

-For two devices you have to do the same steps above, by [connecting through reverse port forwarding](#how-to-setup-reverse-port-forwarding) twice.
+For two devices you have to do the same steps as above, by [connecting through reverse port forwarding](#how-to-setup-reverse-port-forwarding) twice.

 So, in the end, you will have: